-Figure A - Condensed Statement of Net Assets (in millions)
+Figure A - Condensed Statement of Net Position (in millions)

-Most of the District's net position are invested in capital assets (buildings, land, and equipment).
+Most of the District's net position are invested in capital assets (buildings, land and equipment).

-The District's net position and deferred inflows decreased by \$2 million.
-The decrease is comprised of a decrease in Cash and Receivables of \$5.8 million which is to be expected as Accounts Payable decreased \$4.8 million along with Bonds and Notes Payable decreasing \$2.1 million.
-This is offset by an increase in Capital Assets and SePaST Funds of \$3.1 million primarily as a result of the Elementary Schools Project.
-In addition the deferred outflows of resources increased \$1.0 million due to the requirement to record Pension Contributions made subsequent to the Measurement Date for implementation of GASB No. 68, Accounting and Financial Reporting for Pensions and GASB No. 71, Pension Transition for Contributions Made Subsequent to the Measurement Date and this is offset with an increase of \$5 million in Deferred inflows of resources as a result of the GASB implementation.
+The District's net position decreased by \$28,679.
+The decrease is comprised of an increase in Cash and Receivables of \$1.2 million which is to be expected as Accounts Payable decreased \$246,231 along with Bonds and Notes Payable decreasing \$1.7 million while the Southeastern Pennsylvania Schools Trust increased \$552,366.
+This is offset by a decrease in Capital Assets of \$2.3 million primarily as a result of depreciation exceeding capital improvements as building renovations have been completed.
+In addition the deferred outflows of resources increased \$1.6 million due to the accounting under GASB No. 68, Accounting and Financial Reporting for Pensions and GASB No. 71, Pension Transition for Contributions Made Subsequent to the Measurement Date.
+Deferred inflows of resources decreased 3.8 million which was offset by total liabilities increasing \$5 million.
+The increase in liabilities is a direct result of the increased Net Pension Liability which is offset by a reduction in Net Bonds and Notes Payable of \$1.7 million.

 The District closely monitors and gives consideration to real estate and economic trends.
 These considerations are conservatively reflected in the annually approved General Fund budget.

-Governmental activities had (125%) of total net position (deficit) as unrestricted.
+Governmental activities had (130%) of total net position (deficit) as unrestricted.
 This is the largest component of the District's net position.
 The Board of Directors and Administration have judiciously followed their capital project's strategy to meet their timeline for investments in capital assets.
-Business-type activities had an unrestricted net deficit of (106%).
+Business-type activities had an unrestricted net deficit of (104%).

-A major portion (84.5%) of the District's total costs for operating programs and services was related to student instruction and support for instruction, including the operation/maintenance of school facilities and transportation as detailed in Figure A-4, Changes in Net Position from Operating Results.
+A major portion (84.8%) of the District's total costs for operating programs and services was related to student instruction and support for instruction, including the operation/maintenance of school facilities and transportation as detailed in Figure A-4, Changes in Net Position from Operating Results.